cha2812/Global-Greenery-Metrics-Analyzing-Environmental-Data-for-Countries-and-Regions/README.md

 The first step I took was to create a database called Greenery.
 After creating the Greenery Database, the next step was creating 3 tables named forest_area, land_area and regions. <br>
 The Forest area table had 4 columns; country code, country name, year and forest area per square kilometre. <br>

 ![](pic1.png)

 The Land area table had 4 columns; country code, country name, year and total area per square mile. <br>

 ![](pic2.png)

 The Regions table also had 4 columns; country name, country code, region and income group. <br>

 ![](pic3.png)

+The next step was to import the .csv files into the table to put rows and values into our table created.
+There are two ways to import files into the table in PostgreSQL.

+Import the files by right-clicking on the table name on the right-hand side and then selecting Import/Export data and then selecting the location/folder where your .csv file is located and then importing. <br>
+OR
+Writing up a code or query in the query tool.
+The code to write is

+COPY table_name

+FROM 'file-path/location of file'

+DELIMITER ','

+CSV HEADER;